renaissance-publishing/renaissance/content/chapters/26-items.md

 |
 |- one, because it actually is *realistic*: before central banks and stable currencies, bartering (without fixed prices) was common;
 |- two, because it saves people having to do "cash-register math," which is never an exciting step in an adventure; and
-|- three, because it allows us to skip boring and tedious details&mdash;because, for characters with very high levels of wealth, the *exact* cost of a night at an inn is an unimportant detail (see also the rules for bartering in *Wealth, Income and Lifestyles*).
+|- three, because it allows us to skip boring and tedious details — because, for characters with very high levels of wealth, the *exact* cost of a night at an inn is an unimportant detail (see also the rules for bartering in *Wealth, Income and Lifestyles*).
 |
 |We recommend that you don't worry about the difference between the price of a *tent* and the price of a *meal*.
-|In principle, that difference is well below the "threshold of importance and interest" that we choose to care about in this game&mdash;and just as importantly, since an ideal "adventuring party" will include at least one "provisioner" character, that difference should also be unimportant in practice.
+|In principle, that difference is well below the "threshold of importance and interest" that we choose to care about in this game — and just as importantly, since an ideal "adventuring party" will include at least one "provisioner" character, that difference should also be unimportant in practice.
 |(See also *Wealth, Income and Lifestyles*.)
-|

-The mages and artisans of the Commonwealth have a servicable command of magic; while magical items tend to be rarer and more expensive than non-magical ones, a number of common magical items (and potions) are widely available throughout the Commonwealth.
+The mages and artisans of the Commonwealth have a serviceable command of magic; while magical items tend to be rarer and more expensive than non-magical ones, a number of common magical items (and potions) are widely available throughout the Commonwealth.

 Some items have *tags*.
-Many of these tags do not have "mechanical" affects themselves&mdash;although traits, classes, powers, and other rules may refer to them.
+Many of these tags do not have "mechanical" affects themselves — although traits, classes, powers, and other rules may refer to them.
 (The special abilities of weapons are something of an exception: combat in general has more specific rules than the rest of the game, and so the items commonly used in combat have more specific rules as well.)

 Several of these items are heavy or cumbersome.
 Rather than attempting to track item weight in detail, items that are particularly heavy are given the *Heavy* tag.
 To determine how many *Heavy* items a character can carry without penalty, divide their STR by 5.
 For every additional *Heavy* item beyond this number, the character suffers a -10 penalty to all physical actions.
-(Of course, GMs can apply other appropriate penalties as well; a character cannot choose to carry 500 suits of plate armor in exchange for a -495 penalty to physical checks&mdash;which would then be limited to the maximum penalty of -60.)
+(Of course, GMs can apply other appropriate penalties as well; a character cannot choose to carry 500 suits of plate armor in exchange for a -495 penalty to physical checks — which would then be limited to the maximum penalty of -60.)

 ## Common Items by Category